East Meets West

 As we prepare to journey into Europe, I keep thinking about how every border crossed carries a lesson.
 Travel doesn’t just teach us about distance, it teaches us how to connect.
 How to find familiar in the foreign, and to carry a bit of each place forward, even after we’ve left.

-So as Around the World moves from East to West, I hope this chapter encourages you to look back before looking ahead.
+So as the Around the World moves from East to West, I hope this chapter encourages you to look back before looking ahead.
 To notice what has shifted within you along the way.

 Have you visited or learned about any of these countries before?
 What surprised you the most?
 East to West is now live.
 The final step through Asia before we begin our next adventure across Europe.